Mentoring

 The mentorship process

 • Build the foundation.
 Trust is a vital part of a successful mentorship.
 Use your first meeting with your mentee to get to know them and to understand their needs.
-This will help you understand how you can support them in attaining their goals.
+This will help you understand how you can support them in reaching their goals.
 Use the following as a guide for your conversation:

 • Understand your mentee’s reasons for pursuing a mentor, and their intentions for the relationship.
-You can ask questions like: “What do you hope to get out of this relationship?”, “What types of support can I provide that will be most valuable to you?” or “How would you measure success of this relationship?”
+You can ask questions like “What do you hope to get out of this relationship?”, “What types of support can I provide that will be most valuable to you?” or “How would you measure success of this relationship?”

-• Define success: This is a key to a successful mentorship experience.
+• Define success: This is key to a successful mentorship experience.
 Take time to really understand what this looks like for the mentee.
 This is their vision for success and will guide how you move forward together.

 • Be kind and listen to each other’s opinions and perspectives without judgement.